Leseratte10/compile-devkitARM-r32/README.md

 thus I am providing these Dockerfiles that run on Debian squeeze, Debian buster, Ubuntu Bionic and Ubuntu Focal (and probably on other versions, too, if you modify them a bit).
 The Dockerfiles then compile a working devkitARM r32 for that particular distribution.

+Check out this [wiki page](https://github.com/Leseratte10/compile-devkitARM-r32/wiki/Compiling) if you want to compile devkitARM r32 yourself.